From the margins to the centerKalea Martín ’19

 Most colleges and universities around the country have a multicultural center.
 As in a single center.
 But Mount Holyoke is unusual in that it has six individual cultural centers that pertain to specific affinity groups.
 Aside from the Asian Center for Empowerment, there is the Betty Shabazz (for our African, African American and Caribbean community), the Eliana Ortega (for our Hispanic and Latinx community), the Zowie Banteah (for our Native American and indigenous community) and the Jeannette Marks (for our LGBT community).

-The Student Commons, within Blanchard Hall, is home to the Unity Center.
+The Student Commons, within Blanchard Hall, is home to the Unity Space.

 “You can unapologetically exist”